julienemo/thp_next_28_29/README.md

 6. Seems that `/` path doesn't get to use dynamic routing coz slug is `undefined`.
 It is possible to add optional slugs (after something that is sure to exist but before nothing else) by adding `:optionalSlug?`

+7. There is a guide to deploy on `now.sh` [here](https://coursework.vschool.io/deploying-with-now/), just that the npm package and the command are now "vercel" instead of "now"

 ---

 **Difficulties**